Apps

 The first time you open the Installed applications screen a dialog prompts you to choose the pool for apps to use for storage.
 Select the pool from the dropdown list, then click Save.
 This starts the applications service.
 If you exit out of this dialog, to set the pool, click Settings > Choose Pool to select a storage pool for apps.

-If a pool is not chosen and you attempt to install an application, a dialog window prompts you to select a pool before the installation wizard shows.
+If a pool is not selected and you attempt to install an application, a dialog window prompts you to select a pool before the installation wizard shows.

 Unset Pool